Peer Reviewers

 Assessment of Reviews by the Tri-agency Institutional Programs Secretariat (TIPS)

-The Secretariat will secure additional reviews in cases where a reviewer does not submit their review, or if any one of the three reviews does not meet the Secretariat’s expectations in that it is sparse, not thoughtful, or does not discuss the evaluation criteria of the program, and/or does not provide reassurance that the external reviewer has done his/her due diligence in reviewing the nomination.
+The Secretariat will secure additional reviews in cases where a reviewer does not submit their review, or if any one of the three reviews does not meet the Secretariat’s expectations in that it is sparse, not thoughtful, or does not discuss the evaluation criteria of the program, and/or does not provide reassurance that the external reviewer has done their due diligence in reviewing the nomination.

 return to top of page